 In this report four recommendations are developed to strengthen Sweden’s application of the principles.
 These are:

-- Establish a peacebuilding focal function.
+- Establishment of a peacebuilding focal function.

 - Work to improve multilateral and regional coordination.